On the Stability and Convergence of Physics Informed Neural Networks: Introduction

-Partial Differential Equations (PDEs) has been proven an area of very important impact in science and engineering, not only because many physical models are described by PDEs, but crucially, methods and techniques developed in this field contributed to the scientific development in several areas where very few scientists would have guessed as possible.
+PDEs play a fundamental role in both the modelling of physical systems and the development of computational tools in science and engineering.
 Numerical solution of PDEs utilising neural networks is at an early stage and has received a lot of attention.
-Such methods have significantly different characteristics compared to more traditional methods, and have been proved quite effective, e.g., in solving problems in high-dimensions, or when methods combining statistical approaches and PDEs are needed.
-Physics Informed Neural Networks is one of the most successful numerical methods which uses neural networks to approximate solutions of PDEs, see e.g., \cite{Karniadakis:pinn:orig:2019}, \cite{Karniadakis:pinn:dxde:2021}.
-Residual based methods were considered in \cite{Lagaris_1998}, \cite{Berg_2018}, \cite{Raissi_2018}, \cite{SSpiliopoulos:2018} and their references.
+Such methods have significantly different characteristics compared to more traditional methods, and have been proved quite effective, e.g., in solving problems in high-dimensions, or when statistical and physical models must be combined.
+Among these approaches, Physics Informed Neural Networks (PINNs) have emerged as one of the most prominent frameworks, see \cite{Karniadakis:pinn:orig:2019}, \cite{Karniadakis:pinn:dxde:2021}.
+Residual based methods were considered in \cite{Lagaris_1998}, \cite{Berg_2018}, \cite{SSpiliopoulos:2018} and their references.
 Other neural network methods for differential equations and related problems include, for example, \cite{kevr_1992discrete}, \cite{e2017deep}, \cite{kharazmi2019variational}, \cite{Xu}, \cite{chen2022deep}, \cite{georgoulis2023discrete}, \cite{Grohs:space_time:2023}.
 The term \emph{Physics Informed Neural Networks} was introduced in the highly influential paper \cite{Karniadakis:pinn:orig:2019}.
 It was then used extensively in numerous physical and engineering problems; for a broader perspective of the related methodologies and the importance of the NN methods for scientific applications, see e.g., \cite{karniadakis_kevr_2021physics}.
-Despite progress at some fronts, see \cite{SSpiliopoulos:2018}, \cite{Mishra_dispersive:2021}, \cite{Karniadakis:pinn:conv:2019}, \cite{shin2020error}, \cite{Mishra:pinn:inv:2022,Mishra_gen_err_pinn:2023}, the mathematical understanding of these methods is limited.
-In particular, it seems that, a consistent notion of stability is missing.
-Stability is an essential tool, in a priori error analysis and convergence of the algorithms, \cite{Lax_Ricth_1956}.
-It provides valuable information for fixed values of the discretisation parameters, i.e., in the pre-asymptotic regime, and it is well known that unstable methods have poor algorithmic performance.
-On the other hand, stability is a problem dependent notion and not always easy to identify.
-Towards addressing this issue we consider model problems of partial differential equations, namely linear elliptic and parabolic PDEs.
-We consider PDEs with different stability properties, and parabolic problems with time discrete training.
-Since, apparently, the training procedure influences the behaviour of the method in an essential manner, but, on the other hand, complicates the analysis considerably, we have chosen as a first step in this work to consider time discrete only training.
-Motivated by tools of nonlinear calculus of variations we systematically show that coercivity of the energies and associated compactness provide the right framework for stability.
-For time discrete training we show that if these properties fail to hold then methods become unstable and it seems that they do not converge.
-Furthermore, using tools of $\Gamma-$convergence we provide new convergence results for weak solutions by only requiring that the neural network spaces are chosen to have suitable approximation properties.